Gentle (character)

-Gentle (Nezhno Abidemi) is a fictional mutant character appearing in American comic books published by Marvel Comics.
-The character has been depicted as a member of the student body of the Xavier Institute.
+Gentle (Nezhno Abidemi) (Note: His forename is a Russian word meaning "tenderly", "gently".
+His surname is a Yoruban word meaning "born during father's absence".) is a character appearing in American comic books published by Marvel Comics.
+Originally from Wakanda, Gentle is a mutant with the ability to increase his muscle mass, giving him immense strength.
+The character has commonly been depicted as a member of the student body of the Xavier Institute and has also been part of the X-Men.

+Publication history

+Gentle first appeared in New X-Men (vol. 2) #23 (April 2006), and was created by Craig Kyle, Christopher Yost, and Mark Brooks.

+In January 2022, Marvel Comics ran a voting contest where voters could pick between one of ten characters to join the X-Men, with Gentle being among the candidates.
+In July 2022, Gentle appeared in a digital comic released as a companion to the second Hellfire Gala.
+This comic revealed that the election had also been held in-universe, with Gentle losing the vote.

 Fictional character biography

 Xavier Institute / M-Day

-Prior to M-Day, he was part of Storm's unseen squad.
-He kept his powers in the wake of M-Day, and thus still resides at the Xavier Institute.
+Prior to M-Day, Nezhno Abidemi was part of Storm's squad.
+(Note: Nezhno's position as a member of Storm's former squad was revealed by his creators on the uncannyxmen.net forum.)
+He retains his powers following M-Day, when the Scarlet Witch removed the powers of most mutants on Earth, and remains at the Xavier Institute.
+When the remaining students compete to join the X-Men, Emma Frost does not allow Nezhno to participate.

-Emma Frost told him to step out from a sparring match to determine who would become the team of X-Men trainees.

 It is later noted that Nezhno is from Wakanda, and he was the only student allowed to attend the wedding of Storm and the king of Wakanda, the Black Panther.

 Quest for Magik

-Nezhno is among the students who are listening to Blindfold's story about Magik, Belasco and Limbo.
+Nezhno is among the students who are listening to Blindfold's story about Magik, Belasco, and Limbo.
 He, with the other students are transported to Limbo.
-It is revealed that Nezhno's code-name is Gentle and he has the ability to temporarily increase the mass of his muscles.
+It is revealed that Nezhno's codename is Gentle and he has the ability to temporarily increase the mass of his muscles.

 Messiah Complex

-During his return to the school after Limbo, Nezhno went into a deep meditative state to calm himself and to pray about his "violence" in defense of his friends.
-It was at this point that he revealed that his power was a dangerous one, and that it would eventually take his life.
+After escaping from Limbo, Nezhno goes into a deep meditative state to calm himself and to pray about his "violence" in defense of his friends.
+It is revealed that his power places strain on his body and could potentially kill him.

-He also retained his calm while fellow student Pixie, whom he had saved in Limbo, showed obvious interest in him.

-This was nothing more, however, than a calm before the storm because soon he was thrust head first into a life changing battle when the O*N*E Sentinel went rogue and attempted to not only destroy the Xavier Institute but to kill him and his fellow students.
-Springing into action Nezhno used his power like never before and increased his muscle mass, height, and weight to dangerous degrees.
-Despite the health risks and being told to stay put by headmaster Scott Summers, he jumped into the fray and may have saved many lives by his intervention.
-Despite knowing that his life may be forfeit he did his best to halt the Sentinels and was apparently neutralized by one and lay depowered and unconscious on the battlefield.
+When a Sentinel attacks the Xavier Institute, Gentle pushes his powers to their limits to protect his fellow students, despite being warned against doing so by headmaster Scott Summers.
+He is attacked by the Sentinel and rendered unconscious.

-Nezhno proved himself quite durable however and was not seen in the infirmary with the sick and injured but turned up in defense of his sick friends when Predator X attacked the school looking for an easy meal.
-Nezhno and Armor use a combination of their powers to hold off the beast while Pixie teleports them to what remains of Muir Island.
-Once there they continue their fight with the monster.
+When Predator X attacks the Institute, Gentle and Armor hold off the creature while Pixie teleports them to what remains of Muir Island.
+Once there, they continue their fight with Predator X.